i-RIC/solver_dev_manual/source/06/03/cg_iric_read_bc_indices.rst

 cg_iric_read_bc_indices
 =========================

--  Reads the elements (nodes or cells) where the boundary condition is
+Reads the elements (nodes or cells) where the boundary condition is defined.

 Format (FORTRAN)
 ------------------